-A spin-off of the Titanfall series, Apex Legends brings a modern battle royale twist (similar to PLAYERUNKNOWN'S BATTLEGROUNDS, the Battle Royale mode in Fortnite, and the Blackout mode in Call of Duty: Black Ops 4) to the fast-paced futuristic universe.
+A spin-off of the Titanfall series, Apex Legends brings a modern battle royale twist (similar to PLAYERUNKNOWN'S BATTLEGROUNDS and the Battle Royale mode in Fortnite) to the fast-paced futuristic universe.
 As such, some of the series' traditional gameplay elements (including the Titan mechs and wall-running) have been scrapped.

-As standard with similar free-to-play games, Apex Legends uses two methods for unlocking in-game cosmetics: direct purchases with multiple currencies ("Crafting Metals" for common items, "Legend Tokens" for rarer items, and "Apex Coins" for featured items, the latter of which can only be purchased with real money) and randomized loot boxes ("Apex Packs").
+As standard with similar free-to-play games, Apex Legends uses a multi-currency system (including "Crafting Metals" for common items, "Legend Tokens" for rarer items, and premium "Apex Coins", the latter of which are usually purchased with real money), randomized loot boxes ("Apex Packs"), and a seasonal multi-tier Battle Pass system for time-limited rewards.
 Certain characters, mainly newer ones, must be purchased with either Legend Tokens or Apex Coins.

 Additional characters, cosmetics, weapons, maps, game modes, and quality-of-life updates have been regularly added since the game's original release.
-The game makes use of a seasonal Battle Pass system for time-limited premium rewards.
+Cross-platform multiplayer was later added on October 2020.